Adult Learner Frequently Asked Questions (FAQs)

 Where are lessons held and are sessions always one-on-one?

+Due to COVID-19, most of our classes are held online.
 You and your tutor can decide on the best location.
 Most tutor/learner pairs meet at local libraries or at the Manatee Literacy Council office.
 Sessions are generally one-on-one.
 If two or three learners are open to having lessons together, and their skill levels are similar, the tutor may agree to a joint session.
 Any more than three learners, though, and it can become difficult for the tutor to provide an individualized approach.

 Do I have to be a U.S. Citizen?